 The kidneys are a pair of bean-haped organs in the back of the body.
 Each kidney is attached to the bladder, which is a distensible bag that collects urine.
 The kidneys make the urine, which flows downward through two tubes called the ureters, and collects in the bladder.
-Kidneys that function normally keep in balance many things in the body by altering the composition of urine that they
+Kidneys that function normally keep in balance many things in the body by altering the composition of urine that they produce.

 Given the large number of roles the kidneys play in maintaining a person's health, it is easy to see how many symptoms can develop among patients with kidney failure.
 The kidneys are critical for survival; without them, patients develop multiple problems.
 These may range from excessive fluid retention, breathlessness, sleeplessness, a poor appetite and high blood pressure.